-In 2021 100% of Teva UK's new hires completed the Code of Conduct training, instilling the importance of ethics and compliance from the start.
-Teva also conducts re-fresher training for all existing employees on the Code of Conduct every three years.
-The last re-fresher training was in 2019 and a refresher will be launched to all employees again in 2022.
+In 2022 100% of Teva's new hires in the UK completed the Code of Conduct training, instilling the importance of ethics and compliance from the start.
+Teva also conducts refresher training for all existing employees on the Code of Conduct every three years.
+The last refresher training was in 2022.

-The Our Way of Life (OWL) Training Program, launched in 2017, is an employee training series featuring many virtual compliance courses.
-OWL reinforces our compliance principles and commitment to integrity.
-In 2021, the training program covered a number of key ethical behavioural topics including, amongst others, Ethics and Integrity: Doing the Right Thing, Fair Competition, Conflicts of Interest and Data Privacy: Protecting Personal Data.
-These were rolled out during three separate training campaigns throughout the year, which collectively achieved a 99% completion rate.
+The "Our Way" Training Programme, launched in 2017, is an employee training series featuring many virtual compliance courses.
+Our Way reinforces our compliance principles and commitment to integrity.
+In 2022, the training programme covered a number of key ethical behavioural topics including Speak Up: The Right Choice; International Sanctions: What You Need to Know; Take the First Step: Speak Up Reminder; Conflicts of Interest; Data Privacy; Fair Competition; and Anti-Corruption.
+These were rolled out between three separate training campaigns throughout the year, which achieved collectively achieved nearly 100% completion rate.